 Samsung’s voice assistant is OK for starting workouts, but it didn’t always work on the first try so you may want to use the apps through the rotating bezel or on the screen instead to ensure you don’t get annoyed.

 Samsung has helpfully equipped the Watch 3 with stress tracking, taking into account peak heart rates and suggesting breathing exercises too.

-Brand-new here are fall detection, something we’ve seen on the Apple Watch 4 and Apple Watch 5, and on-demand VO2 Max readings.
+Brand-new here are fall detection, something we’ve seen on the Apple Watch 4 and above, and on-demand VO2 Max readings.
 The latter calculates the maximum amount of oxygen your body can take in during exercise, and it’s something that’s been trickling down from high-end fitness trackers to mainstream smartwatches recently.

 Note, though, that this feature isn’t available everywhere at launch.
 Both that and the SpO2 monitor – a tool to help you detect sleep apnea – are now rolling out in the US now, but it's unclear when they'll be available in other markets.

 We've yet to use these features on the Galaxy Watch 3 as they've only just started rolling out, but we’ll be sure to update this review when we’ve had the opportunity to test them.

 We’ve yet to test the Galaxy Watch 3 in a swimming pool owing to coronavirus restrictions, but we have gotten it wet in a sink and it survived.
 With a design that’s IP68 water-resistant you should be able to swim with the device in your average pool – but it’s not built for salt water, so keep it out of the ocean.

 Samsung only supplies a leather strap with the Galaxy Watch 3, so if you want to work out with the device you’ll likely want to opt for a silicone band from Samsung or a third-party supplier.